AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 * High volumes of page edits;
 * Large rollouts or activations.

-The criteria above are only for the author instances and not for any publish instances which should all be TarMK based.
+The criteria above are only for the author instances and not for any publish instances that should all be TarMK based.
 The number of users refers to authenticated users, as author instances do not allow unauthenticated access.

 If the criteria are not met, then a TarMK active/standby deployment is recommended to address availability.
 Generally, MongoDB should be considered in situations where the scaling requirements are more than what can be achieved with a single item of hardware.